ckswilliams/modOpenREM/docs/installation.rst

 for performance it is recommended that a production webserver is used instead of the inbuilt 'runserver'.

-On Windows or Linux, it is possible to use `Apache <http://httpd.apache.org>`_, however for reasons relating to how Python, Apache and modwsgi are compiled using old Microsoft tools, this is now early impossible to do on the Windows platform.
+On Windows or Linux, it is possible to use `Apache <http://httpd.apache.org>`_, however for reasons relating to how Python, Apache and mod_wsgi are compiled using old Microsoft tools, this is now nearly impossible to do on the Windows platform.
 There is no reason for existing Windows installs with Apache to change webserver, but in case it is useful our guide to :doc:`apache_on_windows` is available, but no longer recommended for new installs.